danielkyu/daniel-yu-SDK/README.md

-# one-api-java-sdk
+# daniel-yu-SDK (one-api-java-sdk)

 A very minimal Java SDK for the-one-api.dev web service.
+Currently, this SDK only supports the movies API.

 ### Pre-requisites